Shippable/docs/sources/platform/tutorial/runtime/manage-node-pools.md

   edited for a node pool.
 A new node pool should be created with different values for these fields if required

 * **Runtime Version** defines the default version of Shippable Machine Images that will be used to run the jobs.
-You can choose a specific Machine Image to make sure the build nodes have the versions you need for languages/services/CLIs/etc. To learn more about this, read our [Machine image document](/platform/runtime/machine-image/ami-overview/)
+You can choose a specific Machine Image to make sure the build nodes have the versions you need for languages/services/CLIs/etc. To learn more about this, read our [Machine image document](/platform/runtime/machine-image/ami-overview/).

 * **Node Count** is the number of nodes that can be added to the node pool.
 The upper limit is set by the number of licenses that are available at the subscription level for the type of selected node pool

 * **Timeout** is the maximum time(in minutes) after which you want your CI or runSh jobs to  timeout.
 This timeout is used when your [CI project](/platform/management/project/settings/) or [runSh job](/platform/workflow/job/runsh/) do not have any timeout specified.
 If this is also not provided then timeout set at [Subscription](/platform/management/subscription/settings/) level or default will be used, in that order.
 Default value for timeout is 60 minutes for free users and 120 minutes for paid users.

+* **Enable Static IP** will cause all the traffic from the nodes in this pool to be routed through a static public IP address.
+This is useful if you need to be able to whitelist an IP address to allow network traffic from your on-demand nodes.
+[Read more](#using-static-ip-to-whitelist-traffic-from-on-demand-nodes).

 <a name="view-node-pool"></a>
 ### Adding nodes to node pools